avgator/avstudio-docs/docs/about/about.md

     real-time.
 6. Test the interface on the target device or emulator to ensure it works correctly.
-7. Export the interface code and upload it to the Crestron control system.
+7. Export the interface code and upload it to the control system.

-AVstudio supports various environments like Crestron One, Android App, PWA, and browsers, so you can create an interface that works across different platforms.
+AVstudio supports various environments like iOS, Android App, PWA, and browsers, so you can create an interface that works across different platforms.
 Additionally, AVstudio provides a built-in smart console and live debugging with a real processor to help you